Eterea/blender/docs/tips.md

 (and in both cases, without the eye and camera icons for visibility, and also without the data)

-**Is this the normal behavior?
-This workflow is valid and secure?**

-### Chat-gpt answer

-Yes — what you are describing is normal behavior in Blender 4.5 (and has been this way for a long time).

-Here’s why it happens:
+This seems like a strange behavior.
+But it's complete valid, inside Blender, because **the same Object or Empty can be inside two different Collections or even inside more!**

+#### Longer explanation

-In Blender, hierarchy (parent–child) and collections are two separate systems.
+**In Blender, hierarchy (parent–child) and collections are two separate systems.**

 When you parent objects under an Empty, the Outliner will always show the child objects indented under the parent — in every collection where the parent appears.

 If one of those children does not actually belong to that collection, Blender shows it there but greyed out.
 That’s Blender’s way of saying:

-*“This object is part of the parent’s hierarchy, but it does not belong to this collection.”*
+>“This object is part of the parent’s hierarchy, but it does not belong to this collection.”

 The absence of the eye/camera icons and datablock link is also expected — because in that collection, the object has no membership.